SEO for real estate agents: Content, Real estate keywords for SEO, and more

 To learn more about technical SEO and the Google algorithm updates to keep track of, read our blog on the latest Google algorithm update.

 To succeed in SEO for real estate agents, we strongly advise putting your core focus on succeeding in local SEO to ensure that you will appear well on local searches for home buying or renting inquiries within your own city or area.

-For on-page SEO optimization, make sure to craft unique, helpful, and informative content that is relevant to real estate whilst including specific long tail keywords based on well-searched real estate topics, questions, and inquiries.
+For on-page SEO optimization, make sure to craft unique, helpful, and informative content that is relevant to real estate whilst including specific long tail real estate keywords for SEO based on well-searched real estate topics, questions, and inquiries.